d4n3sh/thedaneshproject/content/posts/2007-02-02-mr-dell-back-in-as-the-ceo.md

 **My thoughts;**

-Personally I don&#8217;t know what to look forward to in the coming days bit for sure Michael will be moving the company in a forward motion with some good ideas up his sleeve.
+Personally I don't know what to look forward to in the coming days bit for sure Michael will be moving the company in a forward motion with some good ideas up his sleeve.